Noise survey assessments

-- Surveillance done in accordance with the Control of Noise at Work Regulations 1995 takes 30 minutes.
+- A workplace noise survey in accordance with the Control of Noise at Work Regulations 1995 takes 30 minutes.

 - Where hearing problems or process barriers (e.g. communication difficulties) are identified, it may take longer to complete the noise assessment.

 - An additional 15 minutes is required if ear moulds need to be taken for ‘Noisebreaker®’ ear plugs.

 - At pre-employment for baseline audiometry and previous exposure history is taken.